MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 - **Point Spring (Only available for Point Spring mode)**
     - **Spring strength:** The force of the spring which pulls the object.
 The higher the value, the faster it will reach the target point.
     - **Damping Factor:** How much damping is applied to prevent oscillation around the grab point.
-- **Modify Target Transform:** Gives user the option to override the default transform and set the desired position and rotation of object relative to camera/avatar while object is selected:
+- **Modify Target Transform:** Gives user the option to override the default transform and set the desired position and rotation of object relative to camera/avatar while object is selected.
+When this is set to **Enabled**, you get the following three properties:
     - **Target Space:**
         - **Local Space Of Camera:** Whether to specify position and rotation in the camera local space.
         - **Local Space Of Avatar:** Whether to specify position and rotation in the avatar local space.